 The parties involved in the accident should exchange names, addresses, and phone numbers.
 They should also exchange driving licenses, vehicle registration, and insurance policy details.

 - Gather evidence.

 The most valuable evidence on how the accident occurred is only available at the scene.
 Drivers should focus on documenting accident circumstances, causes, damages, injuries, and more.
 These, along with the accident report, will help substantiate their compensation claims.

 All accident victims should focus on getting in touch with a car accident attorney as soon as possible.
 Until the latter gets to them, they should focus on the six steps described above and avoid mistakes.
 Later on, their lawyer will help them file the compensation claim.

-The Car Accident Claim Process and the Role of the Lawrenceville Car Accident Lawyer
+The Car Accident Claim Process and the Role of the Lawrenceville Car Accident Attorney

 The first step to an accident claim is identifying the party at fault and their insurance status.
 If they carry insurance, the defendant to the claim will be their insurer.
 If they do not, accident victims can seek compensation from their own insurer.
 Another option is to file a civil court lawsuit against the party at fault themselves.

 Most accidents end with insurance claims, so this is what we will focus on in the following lines.
 The first step to any insurance claim is filing the notice of claim.
 It is basically a letter announcing to the insurer that their client’s victim seeks compensation for their losses.

 Obviously, this letter should summarize how the accident occurred and its consequences.
 Its filing should take place within a fixed time period.
 That is why an auto accident lawyer should be the one preparing and filing it.
 They will then have the chance to substantiate the claim.